Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Scheduling Schemes and Power Allocation Strategies

 \subsubsection{CUS Scheme}

-InCUS scheme, the two users with the largest CDF values with respect to their channel gains, namely, the users whose channels are good enough relative to their own statistics \cite{2005_Park_packet_CDF,2020_Lu_TVT}, will be selected to transmit.
-Assume that the CDF of $\text{U}_k$'s channel gain $|h_k|^2$ is denoted as $F_k(x)$, which can be obtained by the user's observation \cite{2015-Jin-Fundamental_limits_CDF}.
-In this paper, we use ``CDF" to denote the cumulative distribution function, for example, $F_k(x)$, and use ``CDF value" to represent the corresponding output value of a CDF with a specific input $x$.
-Every user can get its channel gain's CDF value at the beginning of each time slot.
+In CUS scheme, the two users with the largest CDF values\footnote{In this paper, we use ``CDF" to denote the cumulative distribution function, for example, $F_k(x)$, and use ``CDF value" to represent the corresponding output value of a CDF with a specific input $x$.} with respect to their channel gains, namely, the users whose channels are good enough relative to their own statistics \cite{2005_Park_packet_CDF,2020_Lu_TVT}, will be selected to transmit. {Assume that the CDF of $\text{U}_k$'s channel gain $|h_k|^2$ is denoted as $F_k(x)$, which can be obtained by the user's observation \cite{2015-Jin-Fundamental_limits_CDF}, and the two users with the largest CDF values can be identified by distributed contention \cite{2006-Bletsas-a-simple,2005-Zhao-Opprotunistic}.} For Rayleigh small-scale fading, the CDF of $\text{U}_k$'s channel gain with a given distance $r_k$ can be expressed as